skip to content

 The CRA allows non-residents to apply for relief from withholding tax in advance of receiving payments for services rendered in Canada by applying for a waiver.
 This waiver will generally be allowed when the non-resident can show that they do not have a permanent establishment in Canada and that their activities in Canada are exempt under an income tax treaty.
 When presented to the Canadian payor, the waiver allows the payor to make the payment free of withholding tax.

-Both the 2024 federal budget and draft legislation released in August 2024 have proposed that such waivers can be applied to cover payments made within a specified period of time, instead of on a transaction-by-transaction basis.
+Both the 2024 federal budget and draft legislation released in August 2024 have proposed that such waivers can be applied to cover payments made within a specified period of time, instead of on a transaction-by-transaction basis, where certain conditions are met.
+In addition to pending legislation, improvements to the CRA’s waiver process are currently under consultation and not yet finalized by the CRA.

 Two young business people, a young man and a young woman, sitting at a desk working on a laptop and a tablet.